kiedtl/minetest_tor/design.md

         - "Thermal protection systems at suboptimal level."
       - 10%: jump and speed bonus stops.
         - "Complete destabilization imminent, emergency maneuvers strongly advised."
-      - Note: kinetic resistance never goes away, as does non-realistic vacuum suffocation.
+      - Note: kinetic resistance never goes away.
 This is intentional, it's an inherent part of the exoskeleton design, i.e. a passive feature.
     - Can now get "feedback" from garrison and fortress control nodes, that show up on HUD. i.e. a live log on the control node's actions.
       - "BROADCAST: Peacemaker: intruder position confirmed."